La-wea-cosmica/Monar/README.md

                                  Let me Introduce you to Monar Launcher!

-Monar is a very simple launcher of Lunar Client Created on Batch (.bat), It Can Be Very Simple But is Very Good! it also contains with "some" addons and it have the same settings that you can find on the original Lunar Client Launcher Dont Lose More Time And Donwload Monar Now!
+Monar is a very simple launcher of Lunar Client Created on Batch (.bat), It Can Be Very Simple But is Very Good!
+You can use Some Settings Exactly like the Original Lunar Client Launcher, and also you can find things that are not in the Original Launcher, Dont Lose More Time Waiting For Open Lunar Client, use Monar and It Will be Open it More Faster Than the Normal Launcher.

+So Dont Wait More, Download Monar Now!

 # [Download!](https://github.com/La-wea-cosmica/Monar/releases) (Github Releases Page)
 # [Discord!](https://dsc.gg/monar) Join For Cool Icecreams